- $500.00 – $1200.00

 BuyBrakes.com is on a mission to get you the right big brake kit repair parts and rotor rings for the right price.
 Regardless of the vehicle you drive or the way you like to drive it, we’ve got the best repair parts and rotor ring brands money can buy.
 Buy from us for the:

 A rotor ring is the outer part of a two-piece brake rotor assembly.
-The ring is the portion that comes into contact with the brake pads to stop the vehicle.
+The ring is the portion that makes contact with the brake pads to stop the vehicle.
 The rotor ring is attached to the hat (or bell).
 Typical factory brake rotors are cast as one piece, where the ring and the hat are a single piece of metal.

-Installing a Big Brake Kit first requires the removal of existing brake calipers, pads, and rotors.
-Follow this guide for pads, rotors, and calipers.
-Use this guide for brake lines.
-When installing your new kit components, be sure to follow any specific instructions included with these parts.
 Once your new Big Brake Kit is fully installed, be sure to properly bleed your brake system, per this guide, and perform a test drive to ensure the brakes are operating properly.